MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-cash-flow.md

 14. Save the record.
 15. On the Action Pane, on the **General** tab, in the **Bill** group, select **Cash discount**.
 16. Create a record, and specify the cash discount date and cash discount amount.
 17. Repeat step 16 to create more lines, as you require.
-Then close the window.
+Then close the page.
 18. If all the data is filled in, and workflow approval can start, on the Action Pane, on the **Payment request** tab, in the **Generate** group, select **Confirmation**.
 19. Select **Workflow \> Submit**.